Butea monosperma: History

 Historically, palash originated in Bihar and Jharkhand.
 Dhak forests covered much of the Doaba area between the Ganges and the Yamuna rivers, but these were cleared for agriculture in the early 19th century as the English East India Company increased tax demands on the peasants.

 Use

 The plant is used to make timber, resin, fodder, medicine, and dye.
 The wood is dirty white and soft.
 Being durable under water, it is used for well curbs and water scoops.
 Spoons and ladles made of its wood are used in various Hindu rituals to pour ghee into the fire.
 Good charcoal can be obtained from it.
 Farmers typically plant trees on field bunds and use them to reduce soil erosion.
 Young shoots are grazed by buffaloes as fodder.
 The leaves were once used to serve food where plastic plates would be used today.

 Consumption of Palash Sharbat (a drink made with the plant) is noted in Ayurvedic traditions to help the body endure heat and may support general health.
-Some modern studies have highlighted its antioxidant content, but robust clinical evidence is currently limited.

 Fixed oil in the seed and glucoside butrin of the flower sap are considered to be poisonous.
 Its consumption may cause dizziness, headache, and hypotension.